-As many of us around the world are staying home to reduce the spread of the new coronavirus, we’re focusing on simple acts of kindness that you can take indoors to promote global connectivity.
+As many of us around the world are staying home to reduce the spread of the new coronavirus, we’re focusing on simple acts of kindness that you can take indoors to promote peace and global connectivity.
 You don’t have to spend lots of money or make a grand gesture to have an impact.
-In fact, small and open-hearted deeds can often be the most meaningful.
+In fact, small and open-hearted deeds can often be the most meaningful ways to promote peace.

 Remember to align these small acts of kindness with WHO precautions.
 If you’re currently abroad, consider how different communication styles or social values might change the recipient’s interpretation of your small act of kindness.

 1. Prepare a meal for a friend or loved one